Course Description: |

 This lecture-oriented course studies the theory, design, and

-evaluation.
-The course also covers common elements of commercial
+evaluation, and fair ranking.
+The course also covers common

-personalized search results, and diverse search results.
-The
+search results and diverse search results.
+The software

 Learning Objectives: |